By Blue Planet Network Posted on Tue 20 Dec 2011, almost 13 years ago

 By Team Blue Posted on Mon 16 Jan 2012, over 12 years ago

-By Tanzania Mission to the Poor and Disabled (PADI) Posted on Thu 19 Jan 2012, about 12 years ago
+By Tanzania Mission to the Poor and Disabled (PADI) Posted on Thu 19 Jan 2012, over 12 years ago

 1. According to your brief information about AEPs indicating that your organization has never done any water projects to date except other n on water project.
 Also the allocation for annual water project in your project shows zero.
 In History of water project related work not on PWX also shows no any project you have managed to support the community you are supporting.
 Are the ideals true?
 If is true can you clarify showing why you never budgeted for water project since the beginning of your organization in 2009 while non water projects have received over $90,000?
 Is water project in your annual /strategic plan?